Breast Cancer

 Incidence is defined as the number of new cases identified in a given period of time.

-Breast cancer incidence has risen slightly both nationally and locally.
-Breast cancer incidence in Blackpool has remained in line with the national and regional incidence rate.
+Breast cancer incidence has dropped both nationally and locally.
+This is likely to be due to the reduced screening since the COVID-19 pandemic.
+Comparatively, breast cancer incidence in Blackpool is similar to the national incidence rate.

-Each year in Blackpool there are approximately 22 deaths due to breast cancer.
+Each year in Blackpool there are approximately 82 deaths (female, all ages) due to breast cancer.
 The directly standardised mortality rate (in this case per 100,000 population) is calculated to allow comparison between geographies of different population sizes and with different age make ups.
-Figure 2 demonstrates that mortality rates for breast cancer in Blackpool are in line with the national average.
-Lifestyle factors and other wider determinates of health are not significant risks in developing breast cancer and this can be seen in Figure 2, as there are very few Local Authorities that lie outside the 3 standard deviation control limits.
+Between 2021-2023 the rate of breast cancer deaths in Blackpool (per 100,000, female, all ages) was 35.1, higher than the England rate of 30.5, but not significantly different.
+Lifestyle factors and other wider determinants of health are not significant risks in developing breast cancer, and most geographical areas across England have similar rates of breast cancer mortality.

 National and local strategies (current best practices)